vernonclarke/CurveFit/README.md

    - **Sum of Squares:** Primarily used in the context of regression and analysis of variance.

 ### **Summary:**
-BIC and AIC have advantages in model comparison, penalization of complexity, and estimation of information loss, making them more suitable for model selection than using the 'sum of squares'
+BIC and AIC have advantages in model comparison, penalization of complexity, and estimation of information loss, making them more suitable for model selection than using the 'sum of squares'.

-### Using the code:
+The lowest AIC (or BIC) represents the model that best fits the data.
+When comparing fits obtained for the same model, the methods are equivalent.
 #### step by step guide

 1. **Load data using function `load_data`**